Muddz/KindleHighlightsReader/README.md

 # KindleHighlightsReader <img width="35px" src="https://www.flaticon.com/svg/static/icons/svg/846/846245.svg">

-KindleHighlightsReader is a program that reads all of your highlights from the *My Clippings.txt* file found in Kindle devices with options to clean and style all highlights and exports them in the following file formats: `Text`, `Json`, `CSV` or `PDF`.
+KindleHighlightsReader is a program that reads all of your highlights from the *My Clippings.txt* file found in Kindle devices with options to clean and style all highlights and exports them in the following file formats: `Text` `Json` `CSV` or `PDF`.

 The JSON format is useful for developers who want's to unmarshal the JSON to objects in any langauge to be used in a app, webpage or database.